 Practice Free N10-009 Exam Online Questions

-- B .
-Verify system functionality.
+- A .
+Verify full system functionality.

 - C .
 Establish a plan of action.

-- D .
-Test the theory to determine cause.
+Test the theory to determine the cause.

 B